GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-list.md

 import ComponentsNote from '../common-content/components-note.md' import MessageListProperties from '../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-vc-properties.md'

-The `ChatMessageListVC` is a component responsible to display a list of messages.
-It is not the responsibility of the message list to know the source of the messages, the data should be provided through the `ChatMessageListVCDataSource` and the `ChatMessageListVCDelegate`, very similar to how a native `UITableView` and a `UICollectionView` works.
+The `ChatMessageListVC` is a component that renders a list of messages.
+It is responsible for deciding on how it should render a message dependent on its content and type of message.
+The messages data should be provided through the data source named `ChatMessageListVCDataSource` and some important actions should be delegated through the `ChatMessageListVCDelegate`, very similar to how a native `UITableView` and a `UICollectionView` works.

 :::note
 The Stream SDK already provides a `ChatChannelVC` and a `ChatThreadVC` that use the `ChatMessageListVC` to render the messages from a Channel and Thread, respectively.